Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Introduction

 Linear programming (LP) decoding was introduced by Feldman \emph{et al.} in 2005 \cite{fel05} as an efficient, but (compared to maximum-likelihood (ML) decoding) suboptimal decoding approach for binary linear codes.
 Since then, LP decoding of low-density parity-check (LDPC) codes has been extensively studied by various authors, and, in particular, several low-complexity approaches have been proposed.
 See, for instance, \cite{von06,tag07,bur09,tag11,bar13}.
 The approach was later extended to nonbinary linear codes by Flanagan \emph{et al.} \cite{fla09}, and several low-complexity approaches were proposed in \cite{gol13,pun13,liu14_1,liu14}.
 Nonbinary LDPC codes are especially appealing because they in general exhibit a better performance than binary codes in the important finite-length regime.

+The underlying structure of LP decoding are the codeword polytopes (or convex hulls) whose vertices correspond to the codewords of a binary image of a (nonbinary) single parity-check (SPC) code.
+By intersecting all those polytopes defined by the rows of a specific parity-check matrix of a linear code, one obtains the so-called fundamental polytope, the domain of optimization of an LP decoder.
+While an explicit description for binary codes is well known (second formulation in \cite{fel05}), all LP formulations for nonbinary codes known so far generalize the first formulation in \cite{fel05} and thus depend on auxiliary variables (one for each feasible configuration) \cite{fla09}.

-As recent results have shown \cite{bar13,was16}, LP decoding based on the alternating direction method of multipliers (ADMM) for convex optimization problems \cite{boy10} is able to outperform (in terms of decoding complexity) other LP decoding approaches.
-The efficiency of the algorithm relies on an efficient algorithm to do Euclidean projection onto a polytope.
-In the binary case, the so-called ``two-slice'' lemma is the main result that enables efficient Euclidean projections in time $O(d \log d)$ for a binary single parity-check (SPC) code of length $d$.
+As recent results have shown \cite{bar13,was19}, LP decoding based on the alternating direction method of multipliers (ADMM) for convex optimization problems \cite{boy10} is able to outperform (in terms of decoding complexity) other LP decoding approaches.
+The efficiency of the algorithm relies on an efficient algorithm to do Euclidean projection onto the codeword polytope of a binary SPC code.
+In the binary case, the so-called ``two-slice'' lemma is the main result that enables efficient Euclidean projections in time $O(d \log d)$ for a binary SPC code of length $d$.
 More recently, more efficient projection algorithms have been proposed in \cite{zha13_1} and \cite{zha13}.
-While initial work has been done to apply ADMM to the nonbinary case \cite{liu14}, it is currently not known how this framework can be applied to codes over nonbinary fields with characteristic greater than $2$.
+While initial work has been done to apply ADMM to the nonbinary case \cite{liu14}, it is currently not known how this framework can be applied to codes over nonbinary fields with characteristic greater than two, one difficulty being that little is known about codeword polytopes of nonbinary codes over such fields which one would need to project on.